nome/truth2circuit/README.markdown

 Optionally, install [Cabal](http://haskell.org/cabal) for building and installing.

+Also optionally (only required for building gtruth2circuit), [Gtk2Hs](http://projects.haskell.org/gtk2hs) can be used for drawing "proper" (non-ASCII-art) graphics.

 Building
 --------
 Using GHC:

 	ghc -isrc --make src/truth2circuit.hs -o truth2circuit
+	ghc -isrc --make src/gtruth2circuit.hs -o gtruth2circuit

 This just builds the executable in the current path.
-If you also want an automated installation (only the executable at the moment), you can use Cabal:
+If you also want an automated installation (only the executables at the moment), you can use Cabal:

 	sudo cabal install --prefix=/usr/local